Art in Rome, Italy

 - Review program fees and refund policy.
 Upon admission to this program, you will be responsible for payment of these fees.
 Refunds will be made based on the withdrawal and cancellation dates listed below.

-- There will be no refunds made when written notice to withdraw is filed with the Director of the program less than 30 days prior to departure.
+- There will be no refunds made when written notice to withdraw is filed less than 30 days prior to departure.

 - Students suspended or dismissed from the program for disciplinary or academic reasons after the start of the program are not eligible for any refund of fees.